Who we are

 Thanks to your support, Alzheimer’s Society is facing dementia head on.
 Whether you’re a fundraiser, donor, partner, or affected by dementia in any way, we’re working with you to build a movement.
 Inspired by your voices, we’re leading the way in support, society and research.

-As the largest and most influential dementia charity in the UK, we are calling on everyone to unite.
+We are calling on everyone to unite.
 Working together we know we will achieve our vision - a world without dementia.

 What we do to fight dementia